Khushiyant/quasarpy/README.md

 ![GitHub](https://img.shields.io/github/license/Khushiyant/quasar?&style=for-the-badge)
 ![Python](https://img.shields.io/badge/Made%20With%20Python-lightblue?logo=python&&style=for-the-badge&logoColor=black)

-Quasar is python package that can be used for smell detection along with detailed report in various formats
+Quasar is python package that can be used for smell detection along with detailed report in various formats such as html, pdf, etc.

 ## License